fogfish/curie/README.md

 ### CURIE format

-Compact URI is superset of XML QNames.
-It is comprised of two components: a prefix and a suffix, separated by `:`.
-Omit prefix to declare a relative URI; omit suffix to declare namespace only; omit both components to declare empty URI.
+Compact URI is superset of XML QNames, with the modification that the format of the strings after the colon is looser.
+It is comprised of two components: a prefix and a reference, separated by `:`.
+Omit prefix to declare a relative IRI; omit suffix to declare namespace only.
 See [W3C CURIE Syntax 1.0](https://www.w3.org/TR/2010/NOTE-curie-20101216/)

 ```
 safe_curie  :=   '[' curie ']'
-curie       :=   [ [ prefix ] ':' ] suffix
+curie       :=   [ [ prefix ] ':' ] reference
 prefix      :=   NCName
-suffix      :=   NCName [ / suffix ]
+reference   :=   irelative-ref (as defined in IRI, RFC 3987)
 ```

 ### CURIE "algebra"